inspec/inspec-aws/docs/resources/aws_cloudfront_public_keys.md

 # aws_cloudfront_public_keys

-Use the `aws_cloudfront_public_keys` InSpec audit resource to test properties of the plural resource of AWS Logs Public Key.
+Use the `aws_cloudfront_public_keys` InSpec audit resource to test properties of multiple AWS CloudFront public keys.

-A public key that you can use with signed URLs and signed cookies, or with field-level encryption.
+The `AWS::CloudFront::PublicKey` resource type creates a public key that you can use with signed URLs and signed cookies, or with field-level encryption.

 ## Syntax